thetwopct/create-acf-block-json/README.md

 ## TODO:

-- Use random icon from dashicons
+- Use random icon from dashicons instead of always `dashicons-star-filled`